Electric Vehicles

 But, as a student of physics, I understood that there is a far greater source of energy in a given volume of gasoline or diesel than in any battery.
 Even though an electric motor is about three to four times more efficient than a gas engine, gasoline has dozens of times more energy density than a typical battery.
 But, battery technology is improving and capacities are increasing steadily, see Tesla's 4680 battery below.

 Also, an electric car can generate power back into the battery when braking or even driving downhill, which not only adds to the range, it extends brake pad and rotor life.
-Many users often drive many hundreds of urban/city miles without ever touching the brakes.
+Many users often drive hundreds of urban/city miles without ever touching the brakes.
 In fact, the car gets even better range in urban/city areas than on the highway where wind resistance becomes a factor and there is little opportunity for regenerative braking.
 And, an electric car doesn't idle.
-When it's stopped in traffic or parked with the heater or AC on, the motor is stopped too, drawing no power from the battery, nor wasting fuel or exhausting toxic fumes.
+When it's stopped in traffic or parked, even with the heater or AC on, the motor is stopped too, it drawing no power from the battery, nor wasting fuel or exhausting toxic fumes.

 When Albert Einstein was asked what it felt like to be the smartest man in the world,